Who is your Medical Review Officer (MRO) and are you compliant with DOT Rule, 49 CFR Part 40?

 A Medical Review Officer (MRO) is a physician who is responsible for receiving and reviewing laboratory results generated by a company’s drug testing program.
 To ensure compliance, your MRO must be familiar with the regulations under the statute.
-Access Health Systems can be your medical provider and has the resources to provide you with a board certified physician.
+We have the resources to provide you with a board certified physician.

 DOT Drug & Alcohol Omnibus Transportation Act

 The rule applies to any driver with a commercial driver’s license operating a vehicle under any of the following conditions:

 Transporting 16 or more passengers (including driver)

 Under What Circumstances Should a Driver be Tested?